kroniidvul/bumble-bot/README.md

 Download the latest stable release.

-For WebDriver to find the downloaded ChromeDriver, either:\n include the path to ChromeDriver when instantiating webdriver.Chrome or, include the ChromeDriver location in your PATH environment variable.
+For WebDriver to find the downloaded ChromeDriver, either:

+include the path to ChromeDriver when instantiating webdriver.Chrome or, include the ChromeDriver location in your PATH environment variable.